 Zach Miller: Can ‘throw dirt on my grave’ but will fight for Bears job

-BOURBONNAIS — Recovered from right foot surgery, tight end Zach Miller isn’t ready to relinquish his job — or roster spot — despite the fact the Bears might be planning for life without him.
+BOURBONNAIS — Recovered from surgery on his right foot, tight end Zach Miller isn’t ready to relinquish his job — or roster spot — despite the fact the Bears might be planning for life without him.

 They drafted Adam Shaheen second overall and signed Dion Sims this offseason, putting Miller’s job in jeopardy.
 The team likes Daniel Brown, who will compete for the third spot.